dward2/BME547/Assignments/UnitTestingCIAssignment.md

   will create a repository for your submission.
 * Clone this repository to your local computer.
 * Develop code on feature branches.
-* Develop appropriate unit tests, including PEP-8 style check.
+* Develop appropriate unit tests
+* Ensure all functions, including the unit test functions, adhere to PEP-8 style.
 * Enable and use TravisCI in this repository.
 * Push code to GitHub.
 * Generate Pull Request on GitHub to merge your feature branch into the master